Dance Pedagogy Program

 - Social Foundations of Education

-For a comprehensive list of program requirements and course descriptions, see the dance pedagogy program guide and Conservatory of Performing Arts course descriptions.
+For a comprehensive list of program requirements and course descriptions, see the dance pedagogy program guides at the top of the page and the Conservatory of Performing Arts course descriptions.

 Alumni of Point Park's dance pedagogy program have gone on to open their own studios and teach at the university and professional levels.